algosup/2022-2023-project-3-harfang3d-binding-Project-2-group/Documents/Specification/technical.md

 #### Proposed Solution :

-We want to add a new F# binding to the existing solution
+We want to add a new F# binding to the existing solution.
 ###### F#
 JIT from IL
 Statically typed